2022 Selection for 2023 Intake

-Applicants acknowledge that successful completion of the PFET Program in Rural Surgery will not be recognised as prior learning in any future applications made to PFET Programs offered by CSSANZ, ANZHPBA, ANZGOSA, or BreastSurgANZ.
-Applicants also acknowledge that successful completion of the PFET Program in Rural Surgery will not be considered as an alternative pathway to membership of CSSANZ, ANZHPBA, ANZGOSA, or BreastSurgANZ.
+Applicants acknowledge that successful completion of the PFET Program in Rural Surgery will not be recognised as prior learning in any future applications made to PFET Programs offered by CSSANZ, ANZHPBA, AANZGOSA, BreastSurgANZ, or ANZES.
+Applicants also acknowledge that successful completion of the PFET Program in Rural Surgery will not be considered as an alternative pathway to membership of CSSANZ, ANZHPBA, AANZGOSA, BreastSurgANZ, or ANZES.

-Offers to the PFET Program in Rural Surgery will be based on national rakings.
-Where an applicant has identified a Rural Training Pathway in Colorectal, HPB Surgery, Upper GI Surgery, or Breast Surgery, the GSA Rural Training Committee will work with the relevant specialty training board to arrange allocations to appropriate accredited posts, where available.
-If a post is not available in a preferred pathway and region, applicants acknowledge that they may be required to defer commencement of training in the PFET Program in in Rural Surgery.
+Offers to the PFET Program in Rural Surgery will be based on national rankings.
+Where an applicant has identified a Rural Training Pathway in Colorectal Surgery, HPB Surgery, Upper GI Surgery, Breast Surgery, or Endocrine Surgery the GSA Rural Training Committee will work with the relevant specialty training board to arrange allocations to appropriate accredited posts, where available.
+If a post is not available in a preferred pathway and region, applicants acknowledge that they may be required to defer commencement of training in the PFET Program in Rural Surgery.
 If a successful applicant is unable to secure employment in an approved position within twelve (12) months from the date of offer, the offer will be withdrawn, and the successful applicant will be required to reapply in the following year.

 Selection Application Form

-- to trainees who have successfully completed the RACS Fellowship Examination in the above listed specialty; or
+- to trainees who have successfully completed the RACS Fellowship Examination in the above listed specialty.

-Applicants will be interviewed on a time to be confirmed on Saturday 8 May 2021 in Melbourne.
+Applicants will be interviewed on a time to be confirmed on Saturday 7 May 2022 in Brisbane or via Zoom.
 Applications will be considered by the GSA Rural Training Committee.